SegersIan/knowledge-base/it-strategy/platform-strategy/index.md

     * SaaS is distribution, operational, and pricing model.
 Platforms are abstractions tha enable teams to build on top of them.
   * ![img](assets/chapter9_4.PNG)

+### Chapter 10: IT Platform and IT services are Antonyms

 ## Part IV: Designing platforms

 Platforms hide complexity, but building one isn't nearly as simple as it looks from the outside.
 This part employs metaphors to illustrate platform design decisions.